Algafix/OSNMA/README.md

 For a full description see the wiki page [Receiver Options [TBC]](https://github.com/Algafix/OSNMA/wiki/Receiver-Options-%5BTBC%5D).

-Research Notice
-===

-This repository partially contains data, information and ideas regarding an ongoing PhD research.

-Please don't publish your own results based on OSNMA ideas and optimizations read on this repository until they have been scientifically disclosed.
-I will update this note once that happens.

-I strongly believe in open-source software and free access to knowledge, and this whole project remains open to honour these ideals.

-However, this approach by my side requires the uttermost respect to the research integrity and ethics by anyone accessing this repository.

-In case of doubt, contact me at algafix[@]protonmail.com

-Thank you.

 Support
 ===

-If you are having issues, please use the Issues page in GitHub.
+If you are having issues, please use the Issues page in GitHub. **The support for this branch is not prioritized.**

 Contribution
 ===